SYWTLTC: Novice Chapter 2: Effective Hacking

 3. Don’t Grind

-There’s a lot of times when you’ll be struggling with making your program work and you’ll chose to … struggle more.
+There’s a lot of times when you’ll be struggling with making your program work and you’ll choose to … struggle more.

 Bayesian reasoning is a kind of statistical reasoning that says “What should we expect given what we’ve seen?”
 It says: take all the data into account, including new data, and what should we expect in data going forward?